Actions are the backbone of automations.

 That's because an automation needs to have multiple branches in order for this to work.
 Otherwise, the subscriber will naturally exit the automation once they reach the end of its main/only branch (no action is required for that).

 This will remove the subscriber from a different automation of your choosing, while still keeping them in the current automation.

-✨TIP: This can be handy for making sure subscribers are not in two overlapping automations at once when moving them around!
+This can be useful for making sure subscribers are not in two overlapping automations at once when moving them around.

 4. Add or remove tag

-Once added to your automation, this type of action will look like this:
+Once added to your automation, the action will look like this: